Full details of the facilities and resources available to research students can be found in the Research Degrees Student Handbook.

 The student committee represents research degree students collectively in discussion with the ICR.
 They also organise social activities for research degree students throughout the year, as well as an annual cross-site away weekend and the annual student conference.

 The ICR recognises the importance of peer support and its influence on the PhD experience as a whole and therefore encourages a strong committee and close student community.
-There is a network of student confidants who volunteer to help others who would like to talk on a confidential basis about issues which affect them.
+There is a network of Student Wellbeing Advisers who volunteer to help others who would like to talk on a confidential basis about issues which affect them.

 The student committee runs a buddy scheme for all new students at the ICR to provide them with an individual point of contact and support from amongst their peers.
 This helps familiarise students with the ICR before beginning their programme of study and facilitates a rapid integration into the student community on arrival.